Cruck-framed Building

 Cruck-framed building, Jan 2006.

-It is suspected that the Roman road which connected the Roman garrison town of Mamucium (Manchester) and the fort of Ardotalia (Melandra) at Gamesley, Glossop, may have crossed the river Tame close by the site of the future Newton Hall in the vicinity of Broomstair Bridge on the A57 road.
+It is suspected that the Roman road which connected the Roman fort and garrison town of Mamucium (Manchester) and the fort of Ardotalia (Melandra) at Gamesley, Glossop, may have crossed the river Tame close by the site of Newton Hall in the vicinity of Broomstair Bridge on the A57 road.
 Indications are that a Roman coin of Commodus (AD 180-193) was found under the bridge and an adjacent field is called ‘Causeway Field’.
 The Roman road would then have followed the course of the A57 for a short distance into Hyde but beyond that the route eastwards to Ardotalia is uncertain.
-To cross the Pennines to the east of Ardotalia the Romans may have used an ancient British ridgeway, which was in use until medieval times as a packhorse road.
+To cross the Pennines to the east of Ardotalia the Romans probably made use of an ancient British ridgeway, known as Doctor’s Gate, which was in use until medieval times as a packhorse road.

 The land on the valley side between the Lower Peak Forest Canal and the river Tame was reclaimed many years ago for recreational purposes.
 It was landscaped, planted with trees and its ancient name of Jet Amber Fields was revived.
 Nowadays it is much used by walkers and a small car park has been provided just below Newton Hall Bridge on the Lower Peak Forest Canal.

-Traditionally, Newton is a district occupying a narrow strip of land, about 2.3 miles long, from the river Tame in the west, near Newton Hall, eastwards up the hillside towards Matley Ln between Hyde and Dukinfield.
-It is comprised of four distinct parts and, commencing from the river eastwards, these are Newton Green, Flowery Field, Newton Moor and Newton.
-By the medieval era the manor in Newton was owned by the Davenport family but in 1302 it passed to Thomas de Newton by marriage.
+Historically, Newton was a district of Hyde occupying a narrow strip of land about 2.3 miles long from the eastern side of the river Tame, near Newton Hall, northwards to the border with Dukinfield.
+It encompassed four distinct parts, namely, Newton Green, Flowery Field, Newton Moor and Newton.
+By the medieval era Newton Manor was owned by the Davenport family but in 1302 it passed to Thomas de Newton by marriage.
 Towards the end of the 17th century, it was purchased from the last of the Newton family by Sir Charles Dukinfield 2nd Baronet (1670-1742).